josh-hernandez-exe/dice-distro/README.md

 Due to issues with bash, the bracket char cannot be `(` or `)`, but instead are `[` and `]`.
 ```
-➔ python dice_distro.py -d 10 --apply shift 100 if eq 1 or not [ ge 2 and le 3 ] and [ gt 5 and lt 8  ]
+➔ python dice_distro.py -d 10 --apply add 100 if eq 1 or not [ ge 2 and le 3 ] and [ gt 5 and lt 8  ]
   2:  10.00 % |====================
   3:  10.00 % |====================
   4:  10.00 % |====================